Work gloves – get a perfect grip on safety

 - The EN 374 emblem is decisive for work with chemicals and liquids of all types, whereby the biohazard symbol must be used to identify hazardous substances.

-Work gloves: Which materials area there are what are they suitable for?
+Work gloves and Safety globes: Which materials are there and what are they suitable for?

 When it comes to occupational safety and the choice of material, then minimising risks is only one aspect that is important to consider.
 After all, a good pair of work gloves should also ensure that your employees find them comfortable to wear, have a good grip and a precise sense of touch, allowing them to attend to the work they have to do.

-This is why actively breathing, knitted nylon gloves, for example, are so popular for work being done in the warehouse, in assembly and in landscaping.
-Special anti slip coatings add a better grip to tools or goods for transport with compromising the sense of touch or how comfortable they are to wear.
+This is why actively breathable, knitted nylon gloves, for example, are so popular for work being done in the warehouse, in assembly and in landscaping.
+Special anti slip coatings add a better grip to tools or goods for transport without compromising the sense of touch or how comfortable they are to wear.

 Work gloves made of leather strike an ideal balance between providing a high level of mechanical protection and a good sense of touch.
 Leather adapts to the contours of the hands well, and despite the protection they provide, they are actively breathing.
 This is why mechanics will often find exactly the right product among these gloves when searching for something that gives them the precision they need.